 Higher Project Qualification helps students of all abilities and interests to acquire independent learning skills by exploring an area of study that interests them.
 Learners can use these new skills in their existing research and prepare for higher education and working life.
 The Project Qualification allows learners to explore an area that interests them, aligned to an area of the curriculum or a hobby or interest.
 They research a subject that might not be available through other qualifications and develop independent research and project management skills.
 Students will grow and improve their learning and performance as inquisitive and independent learners and develop a range of skills: Solving problems and taking decisions critically, creatively and flexibly.
 They will be inspired by new areas and study methods, preparing them better for the transition into the following critical stage and beyond.
 Students will also manage their learning process and get provided with further opportunities to plan and review, evaluate their learning, and use their learning experiences to support personal aspirations for further study and career development.
 Students completing the HPQ can pursue a passion for a subject or topic enhanced academically.
 The Higher Project Qualification encourages students to develop essential future skills such as independent learning and prepares them for their next steps towards A level or an EPQ.
 Students become better future-ready by learning skills that will help in further study, higher education or the workplace.

-Name Assessment
+Name Assessment Method Weighting

-Project Log Coursework
+Project Log Coursework 100 %

-project Log &
+project Log & 2000 Word Essay or

-Project Log, A
+Project Log, Artefact and 500 Word Essay